thomasvargiu/RabbitMqModule/README.md

 $consumer->consume();
 ```

-There is a console command available to start consumers.
+There is a console command available to list and start consumers.
 See below.

 #### Consumer Example ####